zikichombo/website/content/_index.md

 Sound processing and I/O encompasses a vast landscape of functionality, touching on digital signal processing, "firm" real time processing where failures to meet deadlines renders applications useless rather than degraded, speech, music and more.
-ZikiChombo does not aim to provide support a full coverage of this landscape alone.
-Rather, ZikiChombo aims to be an enabler for developers, an effective library for low and high level applications which interoperate nicely.
+ZikiChombo aims to be an enabler for developers in a wide variety of these spaces, an effective library for low and high level applications which interoperate nicely.

 To this end, ZikiChombo has the following sub-projects